-Egypt: Family says leading pro-democracy activist arrested
+Amid crackdown, leading Egyptian rights activist is arrested

 Under the terms of his release, authorities required Abdel-Fattah to report to a police station and spend every night there for the next five years.

-Soueif, who is a university professor, said she has been going to collect him every morning in the past days, for fear he could be re-arrested after a wave of arrests targeting anti-government protesters.
+Soueif, a university professor, said she had gone to pick him up every morning in recent days for fear he could be re-arrested after a wave of arrests targeting anti-government protesters.

+A spokesman for Egypt’s Interior Ministry did not respond to requests for comment.

-A security official says Abdel-Fattah was taken to prosecutors for an investigation into claims he has called for protests.
+A security official said Abdel-Fattah was taken to prosecutors for an investigation into claims he has called for protests.
 The official spoke on condition of anonymity because they were not authorized to brief media.

+Mohammed el-Baker, a rights lawyer who was attending the questioning of Abdel-Fattah by prosecutors, was also arrested, the Egyptian Center for Economic and Social Rights, a local non-governmental group, said late Sunday.
+El-Baker had attended the interrogation of many people who were rounded up in the recent wave of arrests since last weekend.

+Rights lawyer Khaled el-Masry said prosecutors ordered that both Abdel-Fattah and el-Baker remain in custody for 15 days during investigations into allegations of disseminating false news and taking part in activities of an outlawed group.
+That latter is a reference to the Muslim Brotherhood, which the government designated a terrorist group in 2013.

 Abdel-Fattah has been detained several times before under different governments for lobbying for civil rights on social media and in public.
 An influential blogger, he hails from a family of political activists, lawyers and writers.
 His late father was one of Egypt’s most tireless rights lawyers, his sisters are also political activists and his aunt is the award-winning novelist Ahdaf Soueif.